reactjs/react.dev/content/docs/hooks-reference.md

 For this reason `useDebugValue` accepts a formatting function as an optional second parameter.
 This function is only called if the Hooks are inspected.
 It receives the debug value as a parameter and should return a formatted display value.

-For example a custom Hook that returned a `Date` value could avoid calling the `toDateString` function unnecessarily by passing the following formatter:
+For example, a custom Hook that returned a `Date` value could avoid calling the `toDateString` function unnecessarily by passing the following formatter:

 ```js
 useDebugValue(date, date => date.toDateString());